Oil-trading bribery probe widens with new U.S. charges, guilty pleas

 Glencore declined to comment.

-Luiz Eduardo Andrade, a Brazilian consultant, separately pleaded guilty to acting as a go-between to win contracts with Brazil’s Petrobras, according to a DOJ statement.
+Luiz Eduardo Andrade, a Brazilian consultant, separately pleaded guilty to acting as a go-between to win contracts with Brazil's Petrobras, according to a DOJ statement here.
 Andrade did not reply to requests for comment.

 Sargeant Marine, a Florida company that once operated a joint venture with Vitol, pleaded guilty on Tuesday to working with Andrade and others to bribe officials in Brazil, Ecuador and Venezuela to win contracts for asphalt, an oil-byproduct.
 The firm will pay a $16.6 million fine, the DOJ said.